 The award honors law students from Pennsylvania’s ABA accredited law schools who demonstrate academic excellence, especially in courses related to business law, and intend to practice law in Pennsylvania.
 The award also recognizes students who have published in business law or have participated in business law- related seminars or conferences.

 Award nominees are selected by the law school deans and those nominees are reviewed and confirmed by the PBA Business Law Section.
-2019 honorees are:
+The 2021 honorees are:

-- Madhumita Anand, Temple University Beasley School of Law
+- Jillian Brennan, Villanova University Charles Widger School of Law

-- Dominic Carrola, Duquesne University School of Law
+- Arlia Duarte, Duquesne University School of Law

-- Elizabeth L. Taylor, University of Pittsburgh School of Law
+- Henry Greco, University of Pittsburgh School of Law

-- Cody Witmer, Drexel University Thomas R. Kline School of Law
+- Jordan Williams, Drexel University Thomas R. Kline School of Law

 Founded in 1895, the Pennsylvania Bar Association strives to promote justice, professional excellence and respect for the law; improve public understanding of the legal system; facilitate access of legal services; and serve the lawyer members of the state’s largest organized bar association.